Skip to content

 As I mentioned earlier, the in-built ad blocker option does not block all the ads on the website but only curtails the misleading and vague pop-up ads.
 After all, starting in the Chrome browser is an excellent feature.
 Here are the steps to do:

-1. Launch Google Chrome App on Android phones.
+1. Launch the Google Chrome on Android phones.

-2. Tap on the More vertical 3dots icon menu for options.
+2. Tap on the More vertical 3-dots icon menu and select the Settings option.

 Chrome Android Block Ads in-built option